 Liam shrugged.
 The three waited, sitting in comfortable silence in the dappled shade of the forest.
 Both men had to fight the urge to move, feeling slightly ridiculous, but Sonya remained relaxed, her gaze on the ring of mushrooms.

 Finally, the trio noticed movement amidst a cluster of ferns.
-The men held their breath as the plants twitched.
+Sam held his breath as the plants twitched.
 A tiny nose poked out first.
-Expecting a rabbit, Sam stared in shock as a small, human-like figure cautiously left the ferns.
+Expecting a rabbit, he stared in shock as a small, human-like figure cautiously left the ferns.
 Dressed in a way that reminded him of Errol Flynn’s Robin Hood, the being scampered to the saucer, nose twitching as it sniffed the cream.
 It jumped atop a mushroom and studied the three humans.
 Sam blinked several times.
 Yep, still there.
 He wondered if he had been overcome by fumes.
 Maybe hit on the head.

 Sonya began speaking quietly in a language Sam had never heard before.
-Okay, he was pretty sure he would not be hearing a totally foreign language if he was hallucinating.
+Okay, he was pretty sure he would not be hearing a totally foreign language if he were hallucinating.
 Or maybe he would, but shouldn’t he be able to understand what she was saying?
 That was the way delusions worked, right?
 Then he heard her say Liam’s name.
-His squad mate spoke softly.
+His shipmate spoke softly.